Takuu language

-Takuu (also Mortlock, Taku, Tau, or Tauu) is a Polynesian language from the Ellicean group spoken on the atoll of Takuu, near Bougainville Island.
-It is very closely related to Nukumanu and Nukuria from Papua New Guinea and to Ontong Java and Sikaiana from Solomon Islands.
+Takuu, also known as Mortlock, is an Ellicean language spoken on Takuu Atoll near Bougainville Island.
+It is closely related to Nukumanu and Nukuria, spoken from Papua New Guinea to Ontong Java and Sikaiana on the Solomon Islands.

 Population

 The Takuu language is spoken in Mortlock village on the Takuu atoll (Marqueen Islands) off the east coast of Bougainville in Papua New Guinea.
 Takuu lies about 250 km to the northeast of Kieta, capital of Bougainville.
 The atoll consists of about 13 islands, but most of the population lives on a small neighboring island named Nukutoa.
 The islands are inhabited by approximately, 400 people of Polynesian origin.
 The people who speak the Takuu language are known “the people of Takuu” or just Takuu.
 According to Ethnologue, there are about 1,750 speakers of the Takuu language.